Memory Capacity of Recurrent Neural Networks with Matrix Representation: Background

-As visible from \ref{J-tot-main-final}, the total capacity is dependent on the mixture of eigenvalues of the connectivity matrices unlike the capacity in normal vector representation networks where the eigenvalues of the recurrent connectivity all add upto 1, thus yielding $\mJ_{{tot}_{rel}} = 1$ relative to the input Fisher information.
-On the other hand, in the case of dynamical system \ref{dyn-sys}, we have the input Fisher information given through the following lemma,

-\textbf{Lemma 2.} \textit{(Input Fisher Information) The Fisher information received by the state of the dynamical system in \ref{dyn-sys} at each timestep is given by,
+As visible from Eq. \ref{J-tot-main-final}, the total capacity is dependent on the mixture of eigenvalues of the connectivity matrices, unlike the capacity in normal vector representation networks where the eigenvalues of the recurrent connectivity all add up to 1, thus yielding $\mJ_{{tot}_{rel}} = 1$ relative to the input Fisher information.
+On the other hand, in the case of our recurrent system in Eq. \ref{dyn-sys}, we have the input Fisher information given through the following lemma. \begin{lemma} (Input Fisher Information) The Fisher information received by the state of the recurrent system in Eq. \ref{dyn-sys} with no non-linearity ($f = \text{id}$) at each timestep is given by,